A Green Wedding

 Is it possible on a budget?

-The wedding bands, florals, catering, linens, decorations, the wedding attire; you want them all to showcase who you are as a couple.
-And you are the kind of person where being eco conscious is a must.
+The wedding rings, florals, catering, linens, decorations, the wedding attire; you want them all to showcase who you are as a couple.
+You are also the kind of person where being eco conscious is a must.
 Keeping your day personal while focusing on low impact choices is truly daunting.
-Known tips to combat single use wedding items are; to thrift or buy high quality and reusable goods for guests.
-Find catering companies who offer compost.
-Your gift registry is all donation options for trust worthy organizations who do incredible work.
-All are amazing options... for those that can afford it.
+Known tips to combat single are amazing options... for those that can afford it.
+With the right knowledge you can most certainly have a memorable day with as little negative impact as possible.

-Having the wedding of your dreams with as little impact as possible costs a lot of money.
+Having the wedding of your dreams with as little impact as possible easily ends up costing a lot of money.
 Like a lot a lot.
-As well, some of those above pointers wont even be an option to you due local resource limitations.
+As well, some great options for low waste wont even be an option to you due local resource limitations.
 So what options do you have?
-I took a deep dive and have put together some strategies for making a budget conscious wedding that makes as little less of an impact on the planet.
+I took a deep dive and have put together some strategies.

 Make A List

 Take stock in what you already have access to.
 You, friends, family, neighbors, that one coworker of your mom, who's super into carpentry.
-What do you already have that can make this inherent shopping list a little easier?
+What do you already have that can make this inherent shopping list a less daunting?
 Don’t forget some of these things you can alter!
-Trim, dye, attach get crafty.
+Trim, dye, and attach.
+Get crafty.
 That old table cloth that’s the perfect size fore your head table?
 It’s suddenly the perfect fit with some Rit fabric dye.

 This one is self explanatory.
 When looking for accessories or decor you can’t go wrong with Facebook market place filtering for free items.
-There are also other apps like “ButNothing” that are independent from social media.
+There are also other apps like BuyNothing that are independent from social media.
 With first hand experience myself, these kinds of apps really are welcoming with friendly conversations and a community focused approach.
 Also You can never go wrong with curb hunting!
 Got my living room rug that way.
-After a few deep cleanings that is.
+After a few deep cleanings.

 Keep it local, keep it in Season

 This advice isn’t just for your color scheme.
 Foods are an amazingly large part of your day and the bill can add up fast.
-Instead of getting imported fruits and vegetables for your winter wedding find what kinds of foods are in season and cater a menu around your pallet.
-Less imported ingredients mean less energy needed to import and a lot of times easier on the wallet.
-Some catering companies or venues that cater will even use local farms for supplies!
+If you are catering or cooking yourself think of instead of getting imported fruits and vegetables for your winter wedding, you could find what kinds of foods are in season and cater a menu around your pallet.
+Less imported ingredients mean less energy needed to travel and a lot of times easier on the wallet.
+If you are renting a venue that caters in house your options are limited. if you are lucky sometimes there will be venues that collaborate with local farms or have compost programs.

-Florals keeping in season keeps resources more attainable, and like food it keeps travel lower for said resources. try to stay away from premade fabric bouquets as they are one time use and will inevitably end up in a box in the garage.
-After your ceremony many people have had their bouquets dried or donated to certain organizations.
-Unfortunately the latter is very region specific.
+Florals keeping in season keeps resources more attainable, and like food it keeps travel lower.
+Try to stay away from pre-made fabric bouquets as they are one time use items and will inevitably end up in a box in the garage or thrown out.
+If you are the sentimental type you can have your bouquet dried. that way you can display the bouquet in your home for years to come.
+There are some programs that you can actually donate your bouquets like Random acts of Flowers.

 The Rings

 Going to pawn or thrift shops is always a good option, but to some the need their own unique vision is a must.
 Reclaimed materials and lab made diamonds are all the rage for custom bands.
 They are also much more affordable.
+Some examples are: Benchmark , Rustic and Main, and Plum Diamonds just to name a few.
 Some couples forgo the rings altogether and commemorate their love with tattoos.
 Don’t feel stifled by tradition.

 A hard stop is needed as I could keep going... and I will in part two!